ashley-yihui-lee/human-trafficking/README.md

 ## 📈 About the Visualization
 This interactive data story visualizes the demographics of the victims, the application of T Visas, and NTAs issued.
 Demographics of the victims:
 1. Each dot represents a victim, and by highlighting the dots, you can see the proportion of each demographic group.
-I created the plot with ggplot in R.
+I created the plot with ggplot in R, view the [victims.R] files for the code.
 2. The scrollytelling template is based on this [template](https://github.com/jsoma/page-templates/).

 The application of T Visas and NTAs issued: